Ger Brady

 Ger Brady (4 January 1980 – 21 March 2024) was an Irish Gaelic footballer who played for Claremorris and the Mayo county team.
 He played centre half-forward or, alternatively, left half-forward or, most often, as a utility playmaker.

 Biography

 Brady was born on 4 January 1980.

 He played for Mayo in the 1997 All-Ireland Minor Football Championship defeat to Laois.
 He also played for the Mayo senior team.

-He was based in Galway, working as a Garda.
-Brady died of complications from motor neurone disease at a hospital in Mayo, County Mayo, on 21 March 2024.
+He was based in Co.
+Galway, working as a bank consultant.
+Brady died of complications from motor neurone disease at a hospital in County Mayo, on 21 March 2024.
 He was 44.